Where is the Arts & Culture Policy?

 But where is the policy?
 Last year, while working at John Muafangejo Art Centre, I posed this question and I was told that it is back to Cabinet.
 What does this mean?
 What is happening now?

 While I am not a policy expert, I write this critique as an artist and educator with genuine interests of seeing a transformation in the local arts sector.
 We haven’t heard anything about the policy in a while, at least nothing thorough in the public sphere.

 My questions come from my activist instinct to respond to our overdue and much needed holistic development in the arts and culture sectors.
 While I am an advocate of artists being the owners and agents of their own transformation instead of relying on the government, it is no doubt that we are still passengers of a sinking ship because of this one politicized and strange national document that is supposed ‘to guide us to our destination’.
 Our hands are tied and our legs are in chains.
 It is the arts and culture administrators that have these particular keys to this paper.

 Now we can also pose the questions, what was the purpose of that 2015 conference?
 Who did it serve?
 Do we realize that it was unsuccessful in principle because the enthusiasm, ideas and hope that was generated there eventually disappeared into thin air?

-It is often said that Namibia is lucky to have mostly government funded arts institutions across the board compared to many African countries.
-But what is the point of having rigid and stagnant bodies that have no commitment to genuine transformation.
+It is often said that Namibia is lucky to have mostly government-funded art institutions across the board compared to many African countries.
+But what is the point of having rigid and stagnant bodies that have no commitment to genuine transformation?

 All cultural workers must demand transparency and accountability in this moment of uncertainty and isolation.
 Bureaucracy and maladministration are man-made, they can be disrupted.
 Cultural workers must go to the arts and culture offices in your region and ask for the policy and when those plans will be implemented.
 Tell them it is urgent.
 Ask for the plan of action.
 Organize other artists and go there regularly, you deserve to be here.